IBM Cloud Docs

 • dbAdminAnyDatabase provides the same privileges as dbAdmin on all databases except local and config.

-Set your Admin Password through the UI by selecting your instance from the Resource List in the IBM Cloud Dashboard.
+Set your Admin Password through the UI by selecting your instance from the IBM Cloud Resource list.
 Then, select Settings.
 Next, select Change Database Admin Password.

 Use the cdb user-password command from the IBM Cloud CLI Cloud Databases plug-in to set the admin password.

-For example, to set the admin password for a deployment named example-deployment, use the following command:
+For example, to set the admin password for your deployment, use the following command:

 The Foundation Endpoint that is shown on the Overview panel Deployment Details section of your service provides the base URL to access this deployment through the API.
 Use it with the Set specified user's password endpoint to set the admin password.